Guyco070/HomEco-Final-project--React-Native-/README.md

 33. Sort income by date / amount.
 34. Adding / Removing Income to a Home.
 35. Editing house income.
-36. Receiving an update on house income.
+36. Get a reminder of house income. :alarm_clock: